Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 Squatting with a childbirth squat bar or birth companion for support is beneficial as a birth position in that it opens the pelvis while using gravity to encourage the baby to descend.
 This can also shorten the pushing phase of labor by helping the baby drop as far as possible without conscious effort.
 This position is not recommended for the early stage, or first stage of labor, but rather for the pushing phase.
 Once the mother feels the urge to push or squat, it's a reliable indicator that the baby has descended past the pelvic inlet and is ready to be born.

+It isn't necessary to maintain this position through the whole pushing phase, but rather to help the mother into this position during contractions or when her body tells her this is what she needs.
 A correct squatting position is achieved when the mother bends her hips and brings her rear close to the floor while keeping her feet flat on the floor or bed.
 This can be difficult for a mother in that it requires balance and can be a strain on her leg muscles.
 For this reason, a birth companion or two may be enlisted for support.

 The Vertical Supported Squat